nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 1. The _Result Display_ will show a success message.
 2. You can now see that tCheck has updated all ingredients' levels to the specified amounts in the Ingredient Tracker inside the _Main View_.

+Before the execution:<br>
 <img src="images/IngredientSetAllCommand.png" width="850" height="595" />
-Figure above shows tCheck's GUI during the command is being entered.
+Figure 7a.
+A screenshot showing the view before executing `i-set-all` command

+After the execution:<br>
 <img src="images/IngredientSetAllCommandResultDisplay.png" width="850" height="595" />
-Figure above showing tCheck's GUI after pressing "Enter".
+Figure 7b.
+A screenshot showing the outcome of an `i-set-all` command

 Note that all amounts for the ingredients are updated in Ingredient Tracker inside the _Main View_.

 #### 2.3 Setting all ingredients to different levels : `i-set-default`